RealProHenis/StreamChats/README.md

     - Click "Enable" and wait for the API to be enabled
     - Click the "Credentials" tab on the left sidebar (under APIs & Services)
     - Click "Create Credentials" at the top, then click "API key"
-    - Once your API Key is created, copy it and enter it into the YouTube API Key field of the YouTube Sub Age script settings in Streamlabs Chatbot
+    - Once your API Key is created, copy it and go to Stream Chats -> Security -> YouTube API Key and paste it

 (https://console.cloud.google.com/apis/api/youtube.googleapis.com/metrics) and your own Twitch Access Token & Twitch Client Secret. (https://dev.twitch.tv/console, https://twitchtokengenerator.com)